-- 1. Enter Video Export interface, Menu > Export > Normal. - 2.
-Choose the channel(s) you want to back up and click Quick Export button.

-NOTE: The time duration of record files on a specified channel cannot exceed one day.
+- 1. Enter Video Export interface, Menu > File Management. - 2.
+Choose the channel(s) you want to back up. - NOTE: The time duration of record files on a specified channel cannot exceed one day.
 Otherwise, the message box "Max.
 24 hours are allowed for quick export" will pop up.